hacs/documentation/source/docs/contribute/documentation.md

 There are two ways of contributing to the documentation:

 - Using the **Edit this page on GitHub** link at the bottom of every page.
-- Building the documentation locally, using a devcontainer.
+- Building the documentation locally using a devcontainer.

 _All changes to the documentation should go against the `{{ config.remote_branch }}` branch._
 The repository for the documentation is hosted @ https://github.com/hacs/documentation